chrisbobbe/jekyll-theme-prologue/README.md

 **This same set of frontmatter variables can also be included in `index.md` and `blog.html`.**

 For advanced SEO, this theme also lets you add `permalink` (see [Jekyll Docs](https://jekyllrb.com/docs/permalinks/#where-to-configure-permalinks)), `robots` (string, e.g. "noindex, nofollow"), and `canonical` (boolean; true is default) to any page or post.

+# Contributing

+Please feel free to submit issues and feature requests!

 # Credits